kadena-io/kadena-docs/docs/Chainweaver-Support.md

 * Mainnet is the primary live blockchain network where assets of value can be transferred and smart contract services can be called.
 * Testnet is a network with which you can safely test various blockchain interactions without the risk of losing valuable assets.
 * Both Mainnet and Testnet are fully operational, real blockchains.
-It is only Testnet, however, where you can acquire KDA coins for free from a [coin faucet](https://faucet.testnet.chainweb.com/).
+It is only Testnet, however, where you can acquire KDA coins for free from a <a href="https://faucet.testnet.chainweb.com/" target="_blank">coin faucet</a>.
 Naturally, account balances cannot move between networks.

 ###Change networks